citp/privacy-policy-historical/s/so/som/soma.com.md

-> *The following text is extracted and transformed from the soma.com privacy policy that was archived on 2010-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101218055623id_/http%3A//www.soma.com/store/page.jsp%3Fid%3D57) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the soma.com privacy policy that was archived on 2011-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110618123614id_/http%3A//www.soma.com/store/page.jsp%3Fid%3D57) for the most accurate reproduction.*

-# Soma Intimates - Privacy Policy
+# Privacy Policy - Soma Intimates

 **Privacy Policy**
 Revised October 28, 2010